MenakaGodakanda/fitness-tracker/README.md

 ### 3. Delete a Workout:
 - Click the **"Delete"** button next to a workout to remove it from the list.

+## Example of Fitness Tracker

+### 1. Add a Workout
+- Fill out the form and click **"Add Workout"**.
+Verify that the workout appears in the list.
+  - Workout Name: Cycling
+  - Duration: 45 minutes
+  - Calories Burned: 500

+- Open the `db.json` file and `http://localhost:3001/workouts` to see the workout data being updated in real-time.

+### 2. Delete a Workout
+- Click the **"Delete"** button next to a workout.
+Verify that the workout is removed from the list.
+  - Deletes the "Running" workout:

+- Open the `db.json` file and `http://localhost:3001/workouts` to see the workout data being updated in real-time.

 ## Project Structure
 ```